J. G. BALLARD - SHORT STORIES

 LOVE AND NAPALM: EXPORT U.S.A.: Circuit, #6, June 1968

-The magazine Circuit was published by a group of students at Cambridge University, including David Bieda and others, and ran for 12 issues between 1966 and 1969.
+The magazine Circuit was published by a group of students in Cambridge and London, including David Bieda and others, and ran for 12 issues between 1966 and 1969.
 The contents were largely about contemporary art and politics, with the aim of 'enabling the student mind to escape from the imprisonment of the narrow compass of academic degree requirements'.
 This is a pretty obscure publication.

 First publication of Love and Napalm: Export U.S.A. is sometimes given as The Running Man (#2, July/August 1968), but the story's appearance in Circuit pre-dated it by a month.
 The Running Man was a literary and arts magazine that had a brief existence during the late 1960s.
 It was published in London by Christopher Kypreos, who had been a Contributing Editor at Penthouse magazine, but seems to have lasted only five issues before folding.
 As well as Love and Napalm, the second issue contained a commentary by Ballard on The Bathroom, a 'film in progress' by Steve Dwoskin.
 Copies of the issue containing the Ballard pieces are occasionally seen on Abebooks and eBay, at relatively modest prices.